mattihirvonen/esp32charge/README.md

 - Install in boat and calibrate measurement (use new current sense shunt resistor, see PDF data)
 - Change sample rate to 10 ms (100 Hz)
 - Add PSRAM to collect  "raw mA" measurement data burst(s) for osciloscope type visual graphic current vs time view
-- Save data burst(s) to filesystem for later analysis (FTP transfer)
+- Save measurement data burst(s) to file system for later analysis (FTP transfer)
 - Add analyzing heuristics to compute cumulative current consumption of different devices like: navigation electronics, refigerator, tiller pilot, heater (webasto)

 Rest of this README is original template projec's README (for additional info)